 Trowbridge Town Hall – Stronger Communities Fund

-The funding application was submitted in December 2020, but with a wait to obtain permissions as well as COVID-19 restrictions, much of the planned work had been delayed.
+The funding application was submitted in December 2020, but with a wait to obtain permissions as well as COVID-19 restrictions, much of the planned work was delayed.
 Jess says that the work is set to be completed in the next few months, but their groups are already feeling the benefits from the refurbishment.

 What can you tell us about the history of Trowbridge Town Hall?

-There are many hidden parts of the Town Hall which you might not see so often.
-You have the court rooms, the cells, the caretaker's flat and it holds so much history for people of the town.
+“There are many hidden parts of the Town Hall which you might not see so often.
+You have the court rooms, the cells, the caretaker’s flat and it holds so much history for the people of the town.
 Back in the 60s or 70s we had the great hall upstairs which hosted bands like The Who and Cat Stevens.
-It's just such a special building which people hold close to them in the town.
+It’s just such a special building which people hold close to them.”

 The intention for the building is to get the townspeople involved in community-led activities while providing a variety of spaces for anyone who is looking to start a club.
 The Town Hall was opened in 1889 “for the benefit of the inhabitants of the town for ever” and has been run by a community of volunteers with support from the local council.